matned666/dog-search-engine/README.md

 "al%" entries on 'al'<br />
 ...<br />
 - you can open advanced search options.<br />
-- you can check fields to show in your search TODO<br />
+- you can check fields to show in your search <br />
-- you can check fields to show TODO<br />
+- you can check fields to show <br />
 #
 ###### TODO
 - TESTS !!
-- order by and select functions are not done yet
 - code refactor (for ex. if waterfalls, etc.)
 - result records amount limiter